-Kathryn Pflughoeft is a Research Scientist at DxDiscovery with expertise in host:microbe interactions.
-A concentration of her research has been the study of extracellular proteins and carbohydrates (secreted or cell envelope-associated), developing expertise in the purification of proteins from expression systems as well as from the native organism.
-In addition Kathryn has a strong interest in the regulation of extracellular virulence factors and antimicrobial proteins.
+Kathryn Pflughoeft is a Research Scientist at DxDiscovery with expertise in proteomics, microbial genetics, and host:microbe interactions.
+Her research has been concentrated on proteomic analysis of complex samples and the identification of microbial biomarkers of disease.
+In addition, Dr. Pflughoeft has a strong interest in the development of specific Nucleic Acid Amplification Tests (NAATs), using isothermal technologies, for the detection of infectious diseases in low-and middle-income countries.
 She earned her PhD in Microbiology and Molecular Genetics at the University of Texas Health Science Center, Houston.

 Jacqueline Kelly-Reed is a Research Associate II at DxDiscovery.
 Her research has been concentrated in creating and optimizing rapid diagnostic tests for fungal infectious diseases; including Dermatophytes and Coccidioidomycosis.
 She earned her Bachelors of Science in Biochemistry, Molecular Biology, and Microbiology and Immunology at the University of Nevada, Reno.